jonnonz1/nz-statute-book/acts/public/1990/national-provident-fund-restructuring-act-1990.md

 (2) The terms and conditions of such appointment (other than the period), including as to fees and expenses, shall be those agreed from time to time between the Crown and the Board.

 ### 53 Investments of existing schemes
-(1) The trust deed for each existing scheme shall provide that the property of the scheme may be invested only in the global asset trust, whether by way of debt securities or participatory securities or otherwise.
+(1) The trust deed for each existing scheme shall provide that the property of the scheme may be invested only in the global asset trust, whether by way of debt securities or managed investment products or otherwise.
-(2) The property of an old public scheme may be invested only in the global asset trust, whether by way of debt securities or participatory securities or otherwise.
+(2) The property of an old public scheme may be invested only in the global asset trust, whether by way of debt securities or managed investment products or otherwise.
 (3) This section does not prevent the Board as trustee of an existing scheme depositing money of that scheme into a bank account (which may be a bank account for 1 or more existing schemes) to the extent necessary or desirable for the operation of the scheme.
-(4) Nothing in section 8 of the Superannuation Schemes Act 1989 or the provisions of the Trustee Act 1956 relating to the investment of trust funds shall apply in respect of the trust deed for an existing scheme or the investment of the property of the scheme.
+(4) Nothing in the provisions of the Trustee Act 1956 relating to the investment of trust funds shall apply in respect of the trust deed for an existing scheme or the investment of the property of the scheme.

 ### 54 Board's powers and authorities
 Notwithstanding any other Act, any trust deed prepared in respect of an existing scheme may confer on the Board—